SalimAlk/Email-Valid/README.md

 # Email-Valid
-Check if email is exist or not
+~ Desc : Check if email is exist or not